 Unlike many other satellite communication tools which operate on satellites that do not provide reliable service as far north as Gates of the Arctic, satellite phones are an excellent method of two-way communication in Alaska's backcountry, as they function on satellites that orbit the earth north to south and vice versa, providing excellent coverage in Alaska's wilderness areas.
 Consider renting a satellite phone in Fairbanks before your trip to the preserve.

-Follow the wilderness ethic of others and leave this wild land as you found it, or better, for future generations.
+Land EthicsFollow the wilderness ethic of others and leave this wild land as you found it, or better, for future generations.
 Learn how to do this by reading about Leave No Trace in Alaska's Backcountry.
 Visitors in the park must practice minimum impact camping techniques by adhering to Leave No Trace principles, follow backcountry safety guidelines, and be aware of the fragile ecosystems and private lands within the park.

-If you are hiking, packrafting, or kayaking in Gates of the Arctic, you can also visit the Alaska Public Lands Information Center in Fairbanks to rent a backpacker BRFC.
+If you are hiking, packrafting, or kayaking in Gates of the Arctic, you can also visit the Alaska Public Lands Information Center in Fairbanks to borrow a backpacker BRFC.
 Be aware these backpacker barrels are rented for hiking, packrafting, and kayaking only, where the large steel BRFCs are impossible to use.

 For more links on safety and planning your trip to Gates of the Arctic, visit the Fairbanks Alaska Centers website.